arey-pranay/Groww_Assignment/README.md

 ## Implement the Recently Viewed Component Designing and Table Data ✅

-## Implement the Trending Market logic and component table
+## Implement the Trending Market logic and component table ✅

-## Add a unified search bar in the header itself
+## Add a unified search bar in the header itself ✅

-## Include Recently Searched Items also
+## Include Recently Searched Items also (create a slice in redux for this)

 ## Add loaders at all places wherever required